mrumair/Backup_BMI-Calculator/README.md

 # BMI-Calculator
-BMI Calculator calculates the BMI (Body Mass Index) value on the basis of height, weight and age.
+BMI Calculator calculates the BMI (Body Mass Index) value on the basis of height, weight and age and gives you some suggestions.